LaGrange Elementary School District 102: Schools

-Cossitt is a school located in the heart of LaGrange that teaches grades K-6.
-Although the district is a LaGrange district, Cossitt is the only school actually in LaGrange.
+Cossitt is a school located in the heart of La Grange that teaches grades K-6.
+Although the district is a La Grange district, Cossitt is the only school actually in La Grange.
 The school opened in 1883.
 The mascot is the tiger, thus the school colors being orange and black.
 There are three levels, with a basement gymnasium and two three and a half floor classrooms.
 This is a very large school holding around six hundred students.
+Before the great depression the school had a pool in the basement floor for use by students and the community on weekends, it has since been covered up to use as a multipurpose room.
 Accelerated Math and Reading, along with basic science and social studies, Spanish for grades 5 - 6, Music, Physical Education, and Art are among the classes at Cossitt.
 The school's playground was recently renovated as of Summer of 2016.